Georgia Requires Wills to be Filed with the Probate Court

 Penalties for Failing to File a Will

-If the executor or person in possession of the will does not file it with the local probate court, “the probate court may attach for contempt and may fine and imprison a person withholding a will until the will is delivered.”
+If the executor or person in possession of the will does not file it with the local probate court, that person can get in a lot of trouble.
+Georgia law states: “the probate court may attach for contempt and may fine and imprison a person withholding a will until the will is delivered.”
 (Georgia Code § 53-5-5).
-The person responsible for filing the will could face civil and criminal charges.
-If the probate documents are not filed, the heirs may sue for the items or assets they are set to collect.
+This means that the person responsible for filing the will could face civil and criminal charges for failing to file a will.
+Additionally, if the probate documents are not filed, the heirs may sue for the items or assets they are set to collect.
 If someone knowingly fails to file a will for their own financial gain, he or she could face criminal charges for intent to conceal the will.

 © Sarah Siedentopf and Siedentopf Law, 2019.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Siedentopf Law and EstateLawAtlanta.com with appropriate and specific direction to the original content.